-Iceland Excursions: Jokulsarlon Glacier Lagoon and Diamond Beach
+How to Visit Jokulsarlon Glacier Lagoon and Diamond Beach in Iceland

 There really were icebergs ahead, though, appearing as works of art in their various shapes and sizes and shades.
 The bluer ones were older, our guide explained in his charming Icelandic accent.
 (He also shared some amusing stories about sheep herding in the countryside, since he’s a farmer slash glacier boat driver.
 Double threat!)